HappySwitch/happyswitch-firmware/README.md

 HappySwitch receives the MIDI Program Change messages and applies the stored config to your amp.

 This prototype was expecially developed to work with MESA/Boogie® Dual & Triple Rectifier™ which have a proprietary footswitch interface (7 DIN) but, you can hack it to control every amp with a standard footswitch 1/4" jack interfaces.

+If you enjoy it, please leave a tip (Bitcoin): 1G26HGi9wrFPSGkDGcw7Y9cbAgZ51t5cwR